dart-lang/pub/doc/repository-spec-v2.md

   "name": "<package>",
-  "isDiscontinued": true || false, /* optional field, false if omitted */ "replacedBy": "<package>", /* optional field, if isDiscontinued == true */ "latest": {
+  "isDiscontinued": true || false, /* optional field, false if omitted */ "replacedBy": "<package>", /* optional field, if isDiscontinued == true */ "advisoriesUpdated": "<date-time>", /* optional field, timestamp of the last time the contents of the advisories API changed for this package */
+  "latest": {
     "version": "<version>",
     "retracted": true || false, /* optional field, false if omitted */